zirdev/zir-vscode-nihil/README.md

 - Syntax adjusted to give more vivid and warmer colours.
 - Colouring of folder/file tree pane simplified (using css inject extension).
-- [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) not recommended with this theme as it might be adding to much color sprinkle.

 ---